 Excess input VAT shows up as a credit balance on the quarterly statements, automatically sent by the Tax Department to the taxable person.
 In order to obtain a refund, the taxable person must submit a refund request for each quarter separately, using Form VAT 4B.
-There is no time limit after which the taxable person loses the right to request a refund.
+A taxable person has a 6-year period from the end of the VAT quarter in which excess input VAT arose, to effect a request for a refund.
 The form is submitted electronically via Taxisnet and is activated following submission of a VAT return showing a refundable balance.

-VAT refunds are regulated by Article 20 of the VAT Laws.
+VAT refunds are regulated by Article 20 of the VAT Law.
 A refund is provided in cases where: